gethop-dev/pubsub/README.md

 You can also specify the `:max-retries` and `:backoff-ms` optional configuration keys that are available for the MQTT Integrant key.

 Key initialization returns a map with a two keys.
 A key called `:logger` which holds a copy of the logger configuration setting (to be used in the `halt-key!` method).
-And a key called `:client`, wich is a `PubSubAMQPClient` record that can be used to perform the publishing and subscribing operations described below.
+And a key called `:client`, which is a `PubSubAMQPClient` record that can be used to perform the publishing and subscribing operations described below.
 Also notice that the `PubSubAMQPClient` record has a key called `:channel` that is an instance of an already opened `langohr` AMQP channel.
 You can use this value to perform calls into `langohr` API functions directly.

 #### Configuration examples